-- 57 Transfers to, or from, investment property shall be made when, and only when, there is a change in use, evidenced by: - (a) commencement of owner-occupation, for a transfer from investment property to owner-occupied property; - (b) commencement of development with a view to sale, for a transfer from investment property to inventories; - (c) end of owner-occupation, for a transfer from owner-occupied property to investment property; or - (d) commencement of an operating lease to another party, for a transfer from inventories to investment property. - (e) [Refer Appendix 1] - 58 Paragraph 57(b) requires an entity to transfer a property from investment property to inventories when, and only when, there is a change in use, evidenced by commencement of development with a view to sale.
-When an entity decides to dispose of an investment property without development, it continues to treat the property as an investment property until it is derecognised (eliminated from the balance sheet) and does not treat it as inventory.
-Similarly, if an entity begins to redevelop an existing investment property for continued future use as investment property, the property remains an investment property and is not reclassified as owner-occupied property during the redevelopment. - 59 Transfers between investment property, owner-occupied property and inventories do not change the carrying amount of the property transferred and they do not change the cost of that property for measurement or disclosure purposes.
+- 57 16An entity shall transfer a property to, or from, investment property when, and only when, there is a change in use.
+A change in use occurs when the property meets, or ceases to meet, the definition of investment property and there is evidence of the change in use.
+In isolation, a change in management's intentions for the use of a property does not provide evidence of a change in use.
+Examples of evidence of a change in use include: - (a) commencement of owner-occupation, or of development with a view to owner-occupation, for a transfer from investment property to owner-occupied property; - (b) commencement of development with a view to sale, for a transfer from investment property to inventories; - (c) end of owner-occupation, for a transfer from owner-occupied property to investment property; and - (d) inception of an operating lease to another party, for a transfer from inventories to investment property. - (e) - When an entity decides to dispose of an investment property without development, it continues to treat the property as an investment property until it is derecognised (eliminated from the balance sheet) and does not reclassify it as inventory.
+Similarly, if an entity begins to redevelop an existing investment property for continued future use as investment property, the property remains an investment property and